Writing Tip: Keep It Tight

 Example: "In the blink of an eye" → "In a camera’s flash."

-Overwriting dilutes the impact of writing.
-When every detail is overly described, the essential elements lose their prominence.
+Overwriting dilutes the impact we’re trying to make, even if we string together a bunch of beautiful words and everything is technically correct.
+This is because, when every detail is overly described, the essential elements lose their prominence.
 The reader becomes overwhelmed, and the intended impact is diluted.
+Dense, overwritten passages can lead to reader fatigue, which is the absolute worst.

 Happy writing!